Anonymous-Y/my_website/_x01Crypto/2025-11-12-decoding-polymarket.md

 ## III.
 Interpreting the Data: `OrderFilled` and `OrdersMatched` Events

-When you decode the logs emitted by `NegRisk_CTF`, you'll primarily be dealing with two types of events: `OrderFilled` and `OrdersMatched`.
+When you decode the logs emitted by `NegRisk_CTFExchange`, you'll primarily be dealing with two types of events: `OrderFilled` and `OrdersMatched`.

 ### The `OrderFilled` Event